-In organizing the mark book, it should be divided into sections: core, second language (if applicable) and projects.
+In organizing the mark book, it should be divided into sections: core and projects.
 For each core class, gridded mark pages are given and must be filled out entirely.
 For staff who teach projects, larger-block sheets are given.
-Copies of typed comments need to be included in the mark book with each reporting period; math comments behind the math marks, art comments behind the art marks, etc.
+Copies of typed comments should be included in the mark book with each reporting period; math comments behind the math marks, art comments behind the art marks, etc.